Mini Forests

 Sections of mature woodland sit alongside newer self-seeded areas and open grassland of the flood plain.

-Our sights are set on some of the huge estate grass lawns.
 These areas are currently considered a burden to those residents who contribute to the cost of grass-cutting.
 Mini forests can quickly become both maintenance and cost-free, and contribute to our green neighbourhood image.

 Trees can provide a boundary edge, create features that enhance the existing space, frame views, shield us from winds, provide noise barriers, and add privacy.
 These pockets of woodland are small and dense.
 Consider them like planting beds for tall trees, but unlike natural mature forests, these will initially not have any footpaths between the trees.